afn755/Self-Finance-Dashboard/README.md

-# Self Finance Dashboard 💰
+# Ifti's Self Finance Dashboard 💰

 A **simple self-finance management dashboard** that helps you track your income, expenses, and debts.
 It provides a visual representation of your financial status and allows you to export your transaction history as a CSV file.